suhaib-ahmd/CL-appmgr-steps/README.md

 We have succesfully used our DNS app to reach our Clientbox!

-### Bonus Content - Receiving DNS requests in a VRF
+### Bonus Content - Running our application in a VRF

 We may have a scenario where our application has to send and receive traffic over interfaces in VRFs other than the global VRF.